This page is available in the following languages:

 - whether you or someone you live with display any symptoms or

 - if you have been in contact with someone who has recently been diagnosed with COVID-19.

-If you test positive for COVID-19 within 2 weeks of your in-person hearing please ensure you let local public health officials know that you visited the IRB.
+If you test positive for COVID-19 in the 2 weeks following your in-person hearing please ensure that you let local public health officials know that you visited the IRB.